ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 University of North Georgia Tuition Information

-If these numbers seem daunting, remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
-Many students pay a lot less than the total tuition after grants, scholarships, and tuition discounts are awarded.
-Additionally, student loans can make thecost of college feel more doable until you've finishing school and found a job.
+Remember, the total cost of tuition isn't the final cost for attending college.
+Many students owe far less than the sticker price after grants, scholarships, and tuition discounts are applied.
+Plus, student loans can make theprice of collegefeel more doable until you've finishing school and found a job.

-University of North Georgia is a public, state institution, which means it offers a reduced tuition rate of $5,596 for students who qualify as state residents and attend full-time.
-For students who are not considered Georgia-residents, out-of-state tuition is $19,754 a year.
+University of North Georgia is a public, state institution, so it offers a reduced tuition rate of $5,596 for students who qualify as state residents and attend full-time.

-Choosing an insitution where you qualify for in-state tuition can save significant money on the cost of tuition, as well as loans and interest owed.
-Take the time to confirm your state's guidelines for how to qualify for in-state tuition.
+Choosing a college where you qualify for in-state status can cut the cost of college tuition.
+Be sure to verify your state's rules for as an in-state resident.
 Every state has its own rules about what makes someone eligible for in-state tuition.
 The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be other criteria too, depending on the state you and your parents currently live in.
+There may be additional requirements too, depending on the state you and your parents currently live in.

 Explore other Georgia colleges